Emmanuel Blairy

 Emmanuel Blairy, born 14 March 1986 in Lens (Pas-de-Calais), is a French politician, deputy in the National Assembly from January 2022 and a local civil servant of the Communauté d'agglomération de Lens – Liévin since 2006.

 He was born and raised in Lens.
 His parents worked for the city and his uncle, Louis Blairy, was municipal councilor of Lens.

 He is a member of the National Rally.

-In June 2017, he became substitute to the deputy José Évrard elected in the Pas-de-Calais's 3rd constituency.
+In June 2017, he was the substitute to the deputy José Évrard elected in the Pas-de-Calais's 3rd constituency.
 He succeeded him as deputy for the third constituency on 7 January 2022, following Évrard's death.
-He sits in the National Assembly among the non-registered.
+Since at the time the National Rally had not enough deputies to constitute a parliamentary group, he sat in the National Assembly among the non-registered.

-In the 2022 French legislative election, he won Pas-de-Calais's 1st constituency.
+In the 2022 French legislative election, he won Pas-de-Calais's 1st constituency, as a member of National Rally.